-My research projects lie in three areas under second language acquisition and bilingualism:
+My research projects lie in three areas under childhood multilingualism and adult second language (L2) acquisition:

 - Adult L2 Chinese: Functional categories in adult second language (L2) speakers of Chinese, aspect markers, focus-sensitive particles and grammatical constructions subject to multi-level interface conditions (e.g. ba, bei, topic and cleft)